Adeyemi0/Safe-Route-Planner/README.md

 # Safe Route Planner - Leeds & Birmingham

-A Flask web application that finds the safest routes between locations in Leeds and Birmingham using risk analysis and route optimization.
+A Flask (& streamlit) web application that finds the safest routes between locations in Leeds and Birmingham using risk analysis and route optimization.

 ## Features